pliu/k8splayground/apps/airflow/README.md

 http://localhost/airflow/flower
 ```
 Additionally, the current and historical statuses of DAG runs and tasks can be checked in the Airflow UI.
 A particularly useful feature of the UI is the graphical representation of DAGs, allowing you to easily visualize task dependencies.

+If prometheus-operator is running, Airflow metrics will be viewable in Prometheus.

 When debugging DAGs, there are a couple of places that may contain useful logs.
 If the DAG definition has errors or there are errors scheduling or running tasks, looking at the Airflow server, scheduler, or worker logs using `kubectl logs` is a good place to start.
 If the code that the task runs has errors, then you should first check the task logs in the Airflow UI.